Biased Federated Learning under Wireless Heterogeneity: System Model and Wireless FL

-We characterize the variance of the OTA-FL global gradient estimation error in the following lemma, with its proof provided in Appendix B. \begin{lemma} Under Assumptions \ref{ass:bounded_loss_grad} and \ref{ass:bounded_stochastic_grad}, the gradient estimation variance satisfies $\mathrm{var}(\hat{\boldsymbol{g}}_t|\mathbf w_t)\leq\zeta^A$, with
+We next characterize the variance of the OTA-FL global gradient estimation error with respect to its expected value \eqref{Biased_global_grad}; the proof is provided in Appendix B. \begin{lemma} Under Assumptions \ref{ass:bounded_loss_grad} and \ref{ass:bounded_stochastic_grad}, the OTA-FL global gradient estimation variance satisfies $\mathrm{var}(\hat{\boldsymbol{g}}_t|\mathbf w_t)\leq\zeta^A$, with

-\end{lemma} This variance term is decomposed into three terms: (1) transmission variance, arising from intermittent local gradient transmissions due to the threshold-based strategy in \eqref{OTA_indicator}, where devices with bad channel conditions may not transmit in every FL round; (2) mini-batch gradient variance, due to random mini-batch selections; and (3) noise variance, stemming from the additive noise at the PS.
+\end{lemma} We note three terms in the above Lemma: (1) transmission variance, arising from intermittent local transmissions induced by the threshold-based strategy in \eqref{OTA_indicator}, where devices with poor channel conditions may not transmit; (2) mini-batch gradient variance, due to random mini-batch selections; and (3) noise variance, stemming from the additive noise at the PS.

 Due to concurrent uplink transmissions by the devices, the overall gradient upload time in each OTA-FL round is $\tau = \frac{d}{B}$, independent of the number of devices, where $B$ denotes the communication bandwidth.